Jorge Bom Jesus: As Prime Minister

-Even though it was second in number of seats in the national legislature, the MLSTP-PSD, as well as the other parties that elected representatives, threatened to overthrow any ADI government.
-With the impasse, the MLSTP-PSD began negotiations with the party forces MDFM-PL, PCD-GR and UDD to form a new government.
+Despite placing second in number of seats in the national assembly, the MLSTP-PSD, as well as the other parties that elected representatives, threatened to bring down any ADI government.
+With the impasse, the MLSTP-PSD began negotiations with the MDFM-PL, PCD-GR and UDD to form a government.
 As such a coalition had never occurred before, it was named "Santonsean geringonça", in reference to the "Portuguese geringonça" built by António Costa.

 He was appointed prime minister on November 30, 2018 by decree of President Evaristo Carvalho, taking office on 3 December 2018.
-During his tenure, he declared that one of his main struggles is the fight against corruption.
+During his tenure, he declared that one of his main objectives would be fighting against corruption.

-After being elected, he resumed one of the characteristics of his rallies, that of speaking in Forro Creole, in his inaugural speech - the first time a head of government did.
+In his inaugural speech as Prime Minister, he resumed one of the characteristics of his rallies, that of speaking in Forro Creole – the first time a head of government did so.

 Personal life

 He maintains a marriage with Clara Ferreira Bom Jesus, with whom he has 5 children.